-Notes: We conduct balancing for each subsample to maintain a randomized Z. Standard errors are clustered at the firm level. p<0.01, p<0.05, p<0.1.
-Additional regressors in all columns are the control variables $X{i,t-1}$ (including pre-treatment outcome), industry, year and industry-year FE.
+Notes: We conduct balancing for each subsample to maintain a randomized Z. Standard errors are clustered at the firm level. \\\ p<0.01, \\ p<0.05, \ p<0.1.
+Additional regressors in all columns are the control variables $X{i,t-1}$ (including pre-treatment outcome), industry, province, year, industry-year and province-year FE.

 In Table 6, we study whether R&D policy effectiveness and efficacy differ between high-tech and low-tech industries.
-Our findings suggest that R&D subsidies do not increase R&D spending in high-tech industries as both γ{ITT} and γ{CACE} confirm full crowding out.
+Our findings suggest that R&D subsidies do not increase R&D spending in high-tech industries, as both $\gamma{ITT}$ and $\gamma{CACE}$ confirm crowding out.
 Conversely, in low-tech industries R&D grants incentivize firms to invest more in R&D, and we find additionality for compliers.
-The crowding out effect in high-tech industries may be explained by the inclusion of processing firms that assemble high-tech products but often are not actual R&D performers (Brandt and Rawski 2019, p.
-27).22 Subsidizing R&D-performing firms without financial constraints may be another reason.
-Because the choice to engage in R&D is likely to be more grant-dependent in low-tech industries than in high-tech industries, the inducement effect is stronger for those firms (González and Pazó 2008).
+The crowding out effect in high-tech industries may be explained by the inclusion of processing firms that assemble high-tech products but often are not actual R&D performers.
+Subsidizing R&D-performing firms without financial constraints may be another reason.
+Because the choice to engage in R&D is likely to be more grant-dependent in lowtech industries than in high-tech industries, the inducement effect is stronger for those firms (González and Pazó 2008).